 Make your headline big enough to read even on mobile devices

-Remember to test how your cover slide looks when it's small – that's how it will appear in the LinkedIn feed.
+Consider adding your logo or photo to build brand recognition—Remember to test how your cover slide looks on different devices– that's what determines how it will appear in the LinkedIn feed.
+You can clearly see the difference between the viewing sizes below.

 When you're happy with how it looks, you're ready to move on to creating the rest of your slides.